Summer Child Enrichment Program Overview

 The Field School of Hvar serves a maximum of 45 children from age 2 to 18 at any given time.

-Early Years serves 9 children ages 2 to 4.
+• Early Years serves 6 children ages 3 to 4 with one Guide.
 Children must be potty-trained.
 Parent attendance is optional and based on the child’s comfort with separation.

-One Upper Primary section serves 12 children ages 11 through 14.
-This program is only available in Session 3 ( July 11 - 25) and in the fall.
+• One Upper Primary section serves 12 children ages 11 through 14.
+This program is only available in Session 3 ( July 11 - 25) and in the fall, winter, or spring.

 Drop-off and Locations